-- the consolidated statement of comprehensive income; - the consolidated statement of financial position; - the consolidated statement of changes in equity; - the consolidated cash flow statement; and - the related notes 1 to 17
+- the consolidated statement of comprehensive income; - the consolidated statement of financial position; - the consolidated statement of changes in equity; - the consolidated cash flow statement; and - the related notes 1 to 17.

-The financial reporting framework that has been applied in their preparation is applicable law and IFRSs as adopted by the European Union.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.

-Basis for opinion
+2. Basis for opinion